 The United States propane market has over 250 domestic and international sources of supply, including the spot market.
 Supplies of propane from the Partnership's sources historically have been readily available.
-Volatility in the U.S. propane market stabilized in Fiscal 2016 and the propane industry experienced record inventory levels and low propane prices in the U.S. during the Fiscal 2016 winter heating season.
+The propane industry experienced record inventory levels and the lowest propane prices in the U.S. in nearly 15 years during the Fiscal 2015 winter heating season.
 The availability and pricing of propane supply is dependent upon, among other things, the severity of winter weather, the price and availability of competing fuels such as natural gas and crude oil, and the amount and availability of imported and exported supply.
-In recent years, there has been an increase in overseas demand for U.S. propane exports.
-While U.S. propane exports exceeded the size of the entire U.S. retail propane sector in Fiscal 2016, U.S. propane inventory levels were at record levels during that period.

-During Fiscal 2016, approximately 85% of the Partnership's propane supply was purchased under supply agreements with terms of 1 to 3 years.
-Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during Fiscal 2017.
+In recent years, there has been an increase in demand for propane overseas from the U.S. propane export market with total U.S. propane exports nearly doubling over the last two years.
+During Fiscal 2015, over 85% of the Partnership's propane supply was purchased under supply agreements with terms of 1 to 3 years.
+Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during the fiscal year ending September 30, 2016.
 If supply from major sources were interrupted, however, the cost of procuring replacement supplies and transporting those supplies from alternative locations might be materially higher and, at least on a short-term basis, margins could be adversely affected.
-Enterprise Products Operating LLC, Plains Marketing, L.P., and Targa Liquids Marketing & Trade LLC supplied approximately 40% of the Partnership's Fiscal 2016 propane supply.
-No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2016.
-In certain geographic areas, however, a single supplier provides more than 50% of the Partnership's requirements.
+Enterprise Products Partners, L.P., Plains Marketing, L.P., and Targa Liquids Marketing & Trade LLC supplied approximately 40% of the Partnership's Fiscal 2015 propane supply.
+No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2015.
+In certain geographical areas, however, a single supplier provides more than 50% of the Partnership's requirements.
 Disruptions in supply in these areas could also have an adverse impact on the Partnership's margins.